Employment and Support Allowance - how to claim

 If you do not have a textphone of your own but need to use one, try your local library or an advice centre like the Citizens Advice Bureau.

-- Find your local library (do it online section)
+- Find your local library (LibrariesNI website) (external link)

 You cannot claim online.